maxhumber/gazpacho/README.md

 results = soup.find('span', {'class': 'mw-headline'})
 ```

-The `find` method will return one `Soup` object if it finds exactly one element that satisfies the tag and attribute constraints, or a list of `Soup` objects if it finds more than one:
+The `find` method will return a list of `Soup` objects for those elements that satisfy the tag and attribute constraints:

 ```python
 print(results)